JacobSanford/jacobsanford.com/source/_posts/2016-02-16-deploying-docker-machine-vmware-vsphere-host.markdown

 ---

 ## Docker-Machine and VSphere
-By default, ```docker-machine``` on OSX leverages Virtualbox to deploy a Boot2Docker VM to serve as a docker endpoint for the host's docker commands.
-This configuration satisfies the common use case for development, but does suffer from a few drawbacks, including persistence and [permission issues due to VBoxFS](https://github.com/boot2docker/boot2docker/issues/581).
-As an alternative, one may wish to deploy the Boot2Docker VM on vSphere managed hardware.
+By default, ```docker-machine``` on OSX leverages Virtualbox to deploy a Boot2Docker VM to serve as an endpoint for the host docker commands.
+This configuration satisfies a common use case for development, but does suffer from drawbacks relating to "the 3 P's" : Performance, Persistence and Permission issues ([due to VBoxFS](https://github.com/boot2docker/boot2docker/issues/581)).
+A solution to most of these drawbacks arises when you deploy the Boot2Docker VM on a vSphere managed host, instead of your local computer.

+If you have access to a VMWare VSphere host, the steps are as follows:

 ### 1. Determine your VSphere user credentials
-This guide assumes you have previously added an authorized user to VSphere.
-For the purposes of this guide, we will refer to the username as ```docker```.
+This post assumes you have credentials for a remote user on VSphere, which will be referred to as ```vsphere-user```.
 It is recommended that you not use the root account.
 For additional assistance, see [VMWare KB #2082641](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2082641).

 ### 2. Install GovC (OSX)